Teacher’s photo showing LGBT pride next to Trump goes viral

 The photo from Nikos Giannopoulos’ visit to the Oval Office in April shows the teacher wearing a rainbow pin on his suit jacket and he is casually waving a lacey black fan alongside Trump, who is smiling and seated at his desk, and a standing first lady.

-Giannopoulos posted the photo to his Facebook page on Thursday, and it has been shared thousands of times on social media.
+Giannopoulos posted the photo to his Facebook page on Thursday.
+By Friday afternoon it had been shared thousands of times on social media.

+His caption for the photo included three rainbow emojis and said “Rhode Island Teacher of the Year 2017 meets the 45th President of the United States.
+That’s all.”

 In a previous post, Giannopoulos said he wore the pin “to represent my gratitude for the LGBTQ community” and brought the fan “to celebrate the joy and freedom of gender nonconformity.”